ABOUT THE BLOG

 ABOUT THE AUTHOR

-Bryan W. Wenter, AICP, is a shareholder in Miller Starr Regalia’s Walnut Creek office and a member of the firm’s Land Use Practice Group.
+Bryan W. Wenter, AICP, is a shareholder in Miller Starr Regalia’s Walnut Creek office and a member of the firm’s Land Use Practice Department.
 His practice centers on land use and local government law, specializing in the processing and defense of land use entitlements for a wide range of projects.
 Bryan has extensive experience obtaining entitlements for urban in-fill developments, including large mixed-use and retail projects.
 He regularly counsels landowners, developers, and public agencies in all aspects of land use processing, including obtaining approvals of general plan amendments, specific plans, planned development zoning, subdivision maps, conditional use permits, and variances; California Environmental Quality Act compliance; securing vested rights; initiatives and referenda; development impact fees and school fees; as well as negotiating, drafting, and obtaining approval of various agreements, including development agreements, subdivision improvement agreements, reimbursement agreements, and others.

 Bryan previously served as City Attorney and Assistant City Attorney for the City of Walnut Creek.
 In representing Walnut Creek, Bryan advised the City Council, Planning Commission, City Manager, and staff on all aspects of municipal law, including the Planning and Zoning Laws, Subdivision Map Act, CEQA, elections, public finance, public contracts, constitutional matters, Ralph M. Brown Act, Public Records Act, Political Reform Act, ethics, conflicts of interest, risk management, and code enforcement.